Originally posted on the Kern Entrepreneurial Engineering Network (KEEN) blog on August 28, 2015. This has since been removed.

 For most the term “entrepreneurship” is associated with starting a business and much of our efforts are focused on venture-backed, high growth firms.
 Yet very few businesses actually start this way and some have begun to express growing concerns over programs that are focused primarily on “high-tech, fast-growth companies, pushing students toward competitions and ventures prematurely or inappropriately.”

 Others are focused on small business initiatives that encourage aspiring entrepreneurs to develop business plans and financial projections in the hopes of acquiring small business loans.
 Yet, while these skills may be important for managing an existing business with a proven product or service, they often inhibit the entrepreneurial process – the process of searching for a problem-solution fit.

-Searching begins with curiosity and observation, an awareness and understanding of the broader world around us.
-Searching requires empathy, the ability to identify and solve problems within highly ambiguous, resource constrained circumstances.
+Searching begins with curiosity and observation, awareness, and understanding of the broader world around us.
+Searching requires empathy, the ability to identify and solve problems within highly ambiguous, resource-constrained circumstances.

 Searching requires us to think critically, to formulate hypotheses and test assumptions.
 It requires us to experiment, to be self-directed and resilient; to learn from experience, to reflect, to self-regulate, and to adapt.

 For most, searching requires us to think and act in unfamiliar ways.
 It requires us to deviate from social and cultural norms and to challenge the status quo.
 In short, searching requires us to think and act when the rules are unknown, where no one is in charge, and no one is coming to the rescue.

 Yet these conditions rarely exist within our current systems of education and organizational structures and consequently, we rarely get the chance to develop and hone entrepreneurial attitudes, behaviors, and skills.